PowerDNS/pdns/pdns/recursordist/docs/getting-started.rst

 The recursor is now ready to be used.
 For more options that can be set in ``recursor.conf`` see the :doc:`list of settings <settings>`.
-Guidance on interaction with the Recursor is documented :doc:`here <running>` If dynamic answer generation is needed or policies need to be applied to queries, the :doc:`scripting manual <lua-scripting/index>` will come in handy.
+Guidance on interaction with the Recursor is documented in :doc:`<running>`.
+If dynamic answer generation is needed or policies need to be applied to queries, the :doc:`scripting manual <lua-scripting/index>` will come in handy.

 Using Ansible